 This adds to existing research which has consistently shown that eating a healthy, balanced and diverse diet in older years can help with maintaining good health.

-Nutritional Strategies for Patients with Malnutrition and Frailty
+Section 2 Nutritional Strategies for Patients with Malnutrition and Frailty

+What is Oral Nutrition Support?
 Oral nutrition support refers to a variety of nutritional options, delivered via the oral route, which are used to help people with or at risk of malnutrition.

+When is Oral Nutrition Support Indicated?
 Oral nutrition support should be considered in patients who have inadequate oral intake of food and fluids to meet their nutritional requirements.

 There are some exceptions to this, for example:31